metanull-operator/eth2-ubuntu/README.md

 monitoring-host: "0.0.0.0"
 p2p-tcp-port: 13000
 p2p-udp-port: 12000
+medalla: true
 ```

-If you have a dynamic IP addres, remove the `p2p-host-ip` line.
+ - If you have a dynamic IP address, remove the `p2p-host-ip` line.
    Otherwise, update `XXX.XXX.XXX.XXX` to your external IP address.
-Update `YYY.YYY.YYY.YYY` to the IP address of your Eth1 node, or remove the `http-web3provider` line entirely to use the default Eth1 node.
+ - Update `YYY.YYY.YYY.YYY` to the IP address of your Eth1 node.
-The `p2p-tcp-port` and `p2p-udp-port` lines are optional if you use the default values of 13000 and 12000, respectively.
+ - The `p2p-tcp-port` and `p2p-udp-port` lines are optional if you use the
+   default values of 13000 and 12000, respectively.
+ - `medalla` can be changed to a different testnet.
+Mainnet instructions to be determined.

 Change permissions of the file.